willherzog/symfony-referrer-route/README.md

 # symfony-referrer-route
- A trait for Symfony controllers which provides a getReferrerRoute() method
+ A trait for Symfony controllers which provides a getReferrerRoute() method.